jrouwe/JoltPhysics/Docs/Architecture.md

 	JPH::Ref<Shape> sphere = new JPH::SphereShape(1.0f);

-	// For this example we'll be saving the shape in a STL string stream, but if you implement StreamOut you don't have to use STL. stringstream data;
+	// For this example we'll be saving the shape in a STL string stream, but if you implement StreamOut you don't have to use STL.
+	// Note that this will be storing a binary string of bytes that can contain 0-bytes, it is not an ASCII string! stringstream data;
 	JPH::StreamOutWrapper stream_out(data);